mithildamani256/mithildamani256.github.io/_pages/about.md

 Currently, I work as a Machine Learning Engineer at Cynapta, where I conducted A/B testing of few-shot and Chain of Thought (CoT) prompting techniques to optimize Chat-GPT’s performance on web-content-based queries.
 I also Implemented RAG-based system by scraping web content from user-provided URLs and incorporating chat history.

-Outside the classroom, I enjoy lifting weights and playing tennis.
+Outside the classroom, I enjoy lifting weights and playing.

 I am actively seeking opportunities for Summer 2025, where I am eager to bring my skills in machine learning and my passion for tech innovation to a new role.